canjs/canjs/guides/getting-started-tutorial/sending-data-to-a-service.md

 One thing you might immediately notice is that both the Restaurant List component and the Order Component are showing on the page.
 It might not look the prettiest, but don't worry about that for the moment.
-We'll deal with controlling which Components display when we set up our [Application State and Routing](AppState.html).
+We'll deal with controlling which Components display when we set up our [AppState and Routing](AppState.html).

-In the [next chapter](CreatingTheMenuComponent.html), we'll talk about connecting all of our components together using the Application State, Routing, and `can.Map`'s define plugin.
+In the [next chapter](CreatingTheMenuComponent.html), we'll talk about connecting all of our components together using the AppState, Routing, and `can.Map`'s define plugin.

 - - -